 “Perhaps,” said the attendant.
 “We have yet to see what you can do.”

 “Show me to the mayor so that I can discuss my prices, and you shall,” Evran said.

-“Yes, of course,” the attendant sad, though his brow furrowed with concern.
+“Yes, of course,” the attendant said, though his brow furrowed with concern.
 “Don’t you think we could perhaps escort you to where the attacks have been starting, and discuss your payment after?”

-Evran acted aghast.
+Evran placed a hand dramatically upon his chest, face aghast.
 “I’ve rarely heard such a crass suggestion,” he sneered, though of course, he had.
 People in need of saving often proposed discussing the payment until after he had done the work, or told him they’d pay based on how well he had served them.
 Often, it was a ploy to not pay him.
 More often still, people were surprised that he demanded payment at all.
 “We will discuss my payment now, and I will take a portion of it before I lend any hand at all.”

 “I don’t think —” the attendant began.

-“It’s not your job to think about this,” Evran said.
+“It’s not your job to think about this,” Evran snapped.
 “It is the mayor’s.
-Get him.”
+Take me to him.”

 The attendant scoffed.
 “Fine.
 Follow me.”

 Evran gestured, and Gleam waited at the door.
 The floor inside was of polished wood, which Gleam would absolutely destroy.
 The attendant led Evran down a wood-paneled hallway, which Evran appreciated as being quite expensive, because he could tell from the grain and coloration that the wood wasn’t even from Empyr.
 He had made a golem out of that wood, once, for a duke.
 It was more of an art piece than even the rest of Evran’s work, since it had less combat functionality than a golem like Gleam.